 Allstate maintains a rigorous oversight process for its advocacy efforts.
 In addition to complying with public disclosure laws at the state and national levels, we maintain internal guidelines and procedures that govern our public advocacy and political activities.
 With regard to corporate contributions to candidates, our General Counsel and the Senior Vice President for Government and Industry Relations determine the candidates and committees to which our support is offered.
 These contributions are subject to further oversight by the company’s Board of Directors.

 Internal guidelines and procedures ensure that our public policy efforts remain consistent with the company’s operating priorities while advancing positions that promote the long-term interests of our shareholders, employees, agencies, and customers.
-Subject-matter experts and government relations professionals in the company are responsible for working with organizations and associations that the company supports.
-A team of dedicated public policy and legal professionals oversees and manages Allstate’s public policy engagement, and reports to senior management and the company’s Board of Directors.
+Subject matter experts and government relations professionals in the company are responsible for working with organizations and associations that the company supports.
+A team of dedicated public policy and legal professionals oversees and manages Allstate’s public policy engagement, reporting to senior management and the company’s Board of Directors.

 Overview of Expenditures

-In 2014, the company’s efforts in this arena utilized approximately $15 million in corporate funds, which represents .04 percent of revenues.
-In addition, for the same period, our employee-funded political action committees contributed approximately $262,820 to a wide variety of political organizations and candidates.
+In 2015, the company’s efforts in this arena utilized approximately $14.5 million in corporate funds, which represents .04 percent of revenues.
+In addition, for the same period, the employee-funded political action committees contributed approximately $259,910 to a wide variety of political organizations and candidates.

 As part of our public policy efforts, the company supports various organizations, including those that may engage in lobbying activities, and contributes to candidates and political committees.
-Our resources are allocated among the following five categories: research, coalitions, national trade associations, state trade associations, and corporate political contributions.
-This report describes each of these categories and the amount we spent in each category in 2014.
-We devoted nearly 50 percent of these corporate resources to the support of research, and approximately 85 percent of total company support was directed to tax-deductible, non-lobbying endeavors.
+Our resources are allocated among the following categories: research, coalitions, national trade associations, state trade associations, advocacy professionals, and corporate political contributions.
+This report describes each of the categories and the amount we spend in each category.
+We devote nearly 50 percent of these corporate resources toward research.
+Approximately 77 percent of the total company support is directed to tax-deductible, non-lobbying endeavors.